StorageNewsletter.com is published by Micro-Journal, SARL de presse, a private company founded in 1976.

-Since February 1988, Micro-Journal has published StorageNewsletter, a 16-page monthly newsletter in English on paper, and now in PDF only, monitoring the rapidly growing and changing $50+ billion worldwide data storage industry.
+Since February 1988, Micro-Journal has published StorageNewsletter, a 16-page monthly newsletter in English on paper, then in PDF only, monitoring the rapidly growing and changing worldwide data storage industry.

 In November 2007, Micro-Journal opened a free Web site, StorageNewsletter.com, publishing daily news, once more on the worldwide storage industry.